browserengineering/book/book/scheduling-and-threading.md

 * `run_pipeline_now`, indicating that the event loop should run the pipeline.

-Add methods to set the dirty bits and call `set_timeout` as needed.[^race-condition]
+Add methods to set the dirty bits and use a `threading.Timer`  as needed to schedule future renders.

-[^race-condition]: This code has a race condition because it's setting variables on one thread from another without a thread lock.
-Let's ignore that for now and fix it later in the chapter.

 ``` {.python expected=False}
 class Tab: